uriel1998/showdocs-wombat/README.md

 Why should you use this instead of another mailcap type solution?

-1. As written with the full helper list, it is set up to render Word (DOC & DOCX), Excel (XLS and XLSX), Open/LibreOffice (ODS/ODT), RTF, PDF, markdown, JSON, and HTML and will pretty much gladly take any text file (XML, etc) and colorize it.
+1. As written with the full helper list, it is set up to render Word (DOC & DOCX), Excel (XLS and XLSX), Open/LibreOffice (ODS/ODT), RTF, PDF, markdown, JSON, ANSI/ASCII art, HTML, and will pretty much gladly take any text file (XML, etc) and colorize it.

 2. If it runs across an undefined filetype, it can pass it on to any *other* mailcap style program, and is set up to use my fork of gotbletu's [URLPortal](https://github.com/uriel1998/newsbeuter-dangerzone/blob/master/urlportal.sh) by default.